ircv3/ircv3-specifications/extensions/message-redaction.md

 Redacted messages MAY be hidden entirely from the primary message log, but a deletion log SHOULD be made available.

-Clients MAY chose to display the content of redacted messages to their user, for example through configuration or following the user's explicit request to see a specific message.
+Clients MAY choose to display the content of redacted messages to their user, for example through configuration or following the user's explicit request to see a specific message.